Heteropetalus

-Heteropetalus is a genus of chondrichthyan from the Mississippian age Bear Gulch Limestone of Montana, United States.
+Heteropetalus is a genus of chondrichthyan from the Mississippian age Bear Gulch Limestone of Montana.
 One species, H. elegantulus, is known.
 Known fossils of Heteropetalus are exceptionally well preserved, displaying details of the soft tissue anatomy such as the eyes and an opercular cover over the gills.
 Heteropetalus is a member of the family Debeeriidae and the order Debeeriiformes.

 Discovery and naming

 Heteropetalus elegantulus was named in 1977 by paleontologist Richard Lund, based on several fossil specimens collected from the Serpukhovian-stage Bear Gulch Limestone of Fergus County, Montana.
 The holotype (specimen based on which the species is named) is housed at the University of Montana Museum of Paleontology, and is designated MV 2778.

 Description

 The mouth was positioned subterminally (opened at the front of the snout) and may have had a form of lips, although these were not supported by labial cartilages (skeletal elements in the lips of sharks).
-While the palatoquadrates (upper jaws) were initially interpreted as hyostylic and mobile in the genus' description, further research has shown them to have instead been autodiastylic, meaning they are attached tightly to the skull and are immobile.
+While the palatoquadrates (upper jaws) were initially interpreted as hyostylic and mobile in the genus' description, further research has shown them to have instead been autodiastylic, meaning they were attached tightly to the skull and were immobile.
 Behind the skull were four gill arches, which were covered by a soft operculum.
 The animal had a scaleless, fusiform body and a diphycercal tail fin.
 A fin spine protruded from the front of the single long dorsal fin that ran down the length of the body.
-The species grew to 12 cm in total length.
+Heteropetalus grew to 12 cm in length.

-Heteropetalus was sexually dimorphic, and the males had a larger, modified dorsal fin which supporting a hook.
+Heteropetalus was sexually dimorphic, and the males had larger, modified dorsal fins which supported hook-like organs.